Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 Carissa has always been a generous, giving-back person.
-It's part of who she is - an authentic, genuine and altruistic person.
+It's part of who she is - an authentic, genuine, and altruistic person.

 The goal was to teach children between the ages of 8 and 12 how to surf and reuse plastic bottles.

-It was part of the Granito de Arena project (or Little Bit of Sand, in English), a movement initiated by surfers intended to promote the care of the ocean through recycling plastic bottles and teaching kids how to surf.
+It was part of the Granito de Arena project (or Little Bit of Sand, in English), a movement initiated by surfers intended to promote the care of the ocean by recycling plastic bottles and teaching kids how to surf.

 "I learned about the Granito de Arena project during a recent trip to Panama a couple of months ago.
 I immediately fell in love with the concept and offered to help", mentioned Moore.

-Over 1,000 bottles were collected in less than one hour in the fishing village of San Carlos in the Panama Bay Area, but as Carissa learned, "that's the same amount of bottles we throw away in the United States every second, one thousand!"
+Over 1,000 bottles were collected in less than one hour in the fishing village of San Carlos in the Panama Bay Area, but as Carissa learned, "That's the same amount of bottles we throw away in the United States every second, one thousand!"